The Acceleration Fund

 You may apply to the Acceleration Fund but since a requirement of this scheme is the extension of services to new communities through collaborations, we would require you to include at least one new partner organisation in your team.

-• If an applicant is not successful at stage 1 can they apply at stage 2?
+• If an applicant is not successful at Stage one can they apply at Stage two?

 Yes, you may join a team as a partner and work collaboratively to submit an application to enable you to implement and deliver another project/service.